Sukiennice Museum

 The Gallery of 19th-Century Polish Art at Sukiennice (Galeria Sztuki Polskiej XIX wieku w Sukiennicach), is a division of the National Museum, Kraków, Poland.
-The Gallery is housed on the upper floor of the Renaissance Sukiennice Cloth Hall in the center of the Main Market Square in Old Town Kraków.
+The gallery is housed on the upper floor of the Renaissance Sukiennice Cloth Hall in the center of the Main Market Square in Old Town Kraków.

-The Gallery holds the largest permanent exhibit of the 19th-century Polish painting and sculpture, in four grand rooms.
-The majority of today's collection at Sukiennice comprises gifts from collectors, artists and their families.
+The gallery holds the largest permanent exhibit of 19th-century Polish painting and sculpture, in four grand rooms.
+The majority of today's collection at Sukiennice comprises gifts from collectors, artists, and their families.

 History of the collection

-The National Museum in Kraków was founded on October 7, 1879 by the decree of Kraków City Council following two-year-long renovations of the Sukiennice Cloth Hall under the direction of Mayor Mikołaj Zyblikiewicz.
-At a ceremonial ball of October 3, 1879 it was announced that artist Henryk Siemiradzki offered his monumental painting called the Nero's Torches (Pochodnie Nerona) as gift to the city, with the intention of creating a brand new national gallery in the building.
-The new Museum elected Władysław Łuszczkiewicz, Rector of the Academy of Fine Arts as its first director.
+The National Museum in Kraków was founded on October 7, 1879, by the decree of Kraków City Council following two-year-long renovations of the Sukiennice Cloth Hall under the direction of Mayor Mikołaj Zyblikiewicz.
+At a ceremonial ball of October 3, 1879, it was announced that artist Henryk Siemiradzki had offered his monumental painting called Nero's Torches (Pochodnie Nerona) as gift to the city, with the intention of creating a brand new national gallery in the building.
+The new museum elected Władysław Łuszczkiewicz, rector of the Academy of Fine Arts, as its first director.
 It was a major cultural venue from the moment it opened.
 The collection grew rapidly under the foreign partitions, with spontaneous donations pouring in from local gentry, as well as artists themselves.

-By the late 1930s, the collections consisted of almost 300,000 items, Siemiradzki won war, and all gold stop in abroad with German.
-Brudziński paint.
-The list of major benefactors grew exponentially bigger including many noble families.
-In 1920, the Museum acquired over 15,000 objects donated by a single collector, Feliks Manggha Jasieński, Dołęga coat-of arms.
-The construction of the Museum's contemporary New Main Building located at 3 Maja Street, started in 1934.
-All holdings ranging from antiquity to modern times were moved there.
+By the late 1930s, the collections consisted of almost 300,000 items.
+The list of major benefactors grew exponentially, including many noble families.
+In 1920, the museum acquired over 15,000 objects donated by a single collector, Feliks Manggha Jasieński, Dołęga coat-of arms.
+The construction of the museum's contemporary New Main Building, located at 3 Maja Street, started in 1934.
+All holdings, ranging from antiquity to modern times were moved there.

-The Gallery was closed to visitors from October 2006 till 2009 for major renovations; the bulk of the gallery's collections moved to Niepołomice Castle for temporary display.
-The Gallery re-opened in 2010 with new technical equipment, storerooms, service spaces as well as improved thematic layout of the display, providing a broader view of Polish art of the time.
+The gallery was closed to visitors from October 2006 till 2009 for major renovations; the bulk of the gallery's collections moved to Niepołomice Castle for temporary display.
+The gallery re-opened in 2010 with new technical equipment, storerooms, and service spaces, as well as improved thematic layout of the display, providing a broader view of Polish art of the time.